 Every winter and early spring (January–March), Rio offers rowing camps open to our own rowers and visitors from all over the country.
 Head Coach Peter Figgins recruits top-notch coaches for leveled clinics that provide personalized instruction to help you improve your technical skills.
 Clinics typically run two to three days and include on-the-water and land instruction, video reviews, a daily brunch or lunch break, a camp dinner and a cool tee-shirt to prove you’ve rowed in the desert.

-For athletes who have rowed consistently for at least two years, have competent steering and boat handling skills and can row safely without constant supervision.
-You must also be able to launch and recover your boat independently and, if you flip, either re-enter the boat or swim it to shore.
+This camp is designed for rowers who already have advanced skills and want to focus on refining the techniques needed for advanced or competitive rowing.
+Campers in this clinic should have rowed consistently for at least two years, have competent steering (including toe-steer) and boat handling skills and be able to row safely without constant supervision.
+They must also be able to launch and recover their boat independently and, if they flip, either re-enter the boat or swim it to shore.
+Registrants should also have the fitness to maintain high stroke ratings for at least six minutes.
+Though not a requirement, campers in this clinic ideally should be able to comfortably row about a 5-minute 1K on the water.